distribworks/dkron/website/content/usage/executors/http.md

 tlsNoVerifyPeer: false (default) or true.
 If true, disables verification of the remote SSL certificate's validity.
 tlsCertificateFile: Path to the PEM file containing the client certificate.
 Optional.
 tlsCertificateKeyFile: Path to the PEM file containing the client certificate private key.
 Optional.
+tlsRootCAsFile: Path to the PEM file containing certificates to use as root CAs.
+Optional.
 ```

 Example